CoachCorrigall/Development/README.md

 This is a repository that shows some of the work I have developed over the last year.
 As of the end of March, I have two power BI files and a three SQL files for review.

+**UPDATE**
+Adding zip files that show pipelines I have created in the past for data movement jobs.

 ## Power BI Reports
 The NBA reporting package is a project I have developed in my free time.
 This report allows me to bring together two things I love in life - basketball and data.